 We do not sell or rent the personal information we collect from you without your prior explicit consent.

-Some of the Smiths Detection entities, Data Processors and other third parties that we share your personal data with are located outside of the European Economic Area (EEA).
+Some of the Smiths Group entities, Data Processors and other third parties that we share your personal data with are located outside of the UK or European Economic Area (EEA).

-If we transfer your personal data to entities outside of the EEA (which include our IT service providers, recruitment partners and other Smiths entities in the US and India), we will make sure that your data is being protected as required by applicable data protection law.
-For transfers to other Smiths Group entities, Smiths will be bound by the EU Standard Data Protection Clauses (see – Article 46(2)(c) of the General Data Protection Regulation).
-For transfers to third party service providers, we will do this either by putting in place the EU Standard Data Protection Clauses (see – Article 46(2)(c) of the General Data Protection Regulation) OR if the third party service provider is located in the USA, we will check if the third party service provider has signed up the EU-US or Swiss-US Privacy Shield framework, thereby providing an adequate level of data protection as recognized by the EU Commission (Art.
-45 (1) GDPR).
-In this case, we will require in our contract with them that they remain signed up to the Privacy Shield framework while processing your personal data.
+If we transfer your personal data to entities outside of the UK or EEA (which include our IT service providers, recruitment partners and other Smiths entities in the US and India), we will make sure that your data is being protected as required by applicable data protection law.
+For transfers to other Smiths Group entities, Smiths Detection will be bound by the EU Standard Data Protection Clauses.
+For transfers to third party service providers, we will do this by putting in place the EU Standard Data Protection Clauses or other mechanisms for data transfers as provided by the UK and EEA.

 You can ask for a copy of the appropriate safeguards by contacting us as set out above.